 Open up a free account at AwardWallet or Points.com to track your points and miles.
 Once you do that, add the loyalty programs that you’re already a member of and you will start to see the points and miles populate.
 When planning a trip, it’s much easier to look at all your points and mile totals in one place as opposed to switching back and forth between program websites.

-The cool thing about these services is you can also track your points accrued through different credit cards like Chase or American Express.
+The cool thing about these services is you can also track your points accrued through different credit cards like Chase and American Express.
 You can even track your Starbucks stars or fuel rewards at your grocery store.
 It’s very handy.

 And, if you trust these services (which I’ve never had an issue with), you can also login through their website, so you don’t have to remember the frequent flyer numbers, PINs and passwords to all of the programs you are a member of.